juhasev/sample-ninja-help/edit-project-links-entry-link.md

 https://surveyengine.com?project=343&g=1

+> Date variables can be casted to age.
+For example if you want to pass in **BIRTH_DATE** check the toggle to cast to age.

 #### Sending Radio data to a survey
 Radio data is piped using the **Option ID** number visible when you edit the **Data Variable**.
 For example, piping the **EDUCATION** data variable would possibly show the URL as: